 Understand the Data Migration

-Migrating your patient data from one system to another may seem intimidating, but it doesn’t have to be.
+Migrating your patient data from one system to another doesn't have to be intimidating if you know what you're getting into.
 Working with your new EHR vendor and their HIPAA-compliant partners to understand what data you actually need to transfer over, how it will transfer, and how the new solution will collect and store data will take the fear out of the data migration process.
-Best of all, the data migration can occur with minimal impact on you, your staff, or your daily operations.
+Best of all, the data migration can occur with minimal impact on you, your staff, or your daily operations if your vendor is skilled at the process.

 Focus on Training